 - Potential damage to organs from blood clots in disorders like TTP

-A high PDW indicates a larger variation in platelet size, which could suggest health conditions like inflammation, anaemia, heart disease, or cancer.
+A high PDW indicates a larger variation in platelet size, which could suggest health conditions like inflammation, diabetes, heart disease, or cancer.
 Follow up with your doctor if your PDW is high.

 A low PDW means your platelets are uniform in size.
 While this can be normal, it may hint at conditions like aplastic anaemia or chemotherapy side effects if other blood results are abnormal.
 Consult your doctor for a diagnosis.

-There’s no direct evidence linking vitamin D deficiency to high PDW.
+No direct evidence links vitamin D deficiency to high PDW.
 However, maintaining healthy vitamin D levels is important for overall health.

-Treating high PDW involves addressing the underlying cause.
+The management of high PDW involves addressing the underlying cause.
 This may include medications for inflammation or lifestyle changes.
-Always follow your doctor’s advice for managing your health.
+Always follow your doctor’s advice in this regard.